My Literature for Literacy initiative…

 Kind thanks for every contribution to my fundraiser page!

 It has been incredible so far, both in terms of your donations, everybody’s interest, and consequent book royalties, all of which go to Room to Read.
-Together, we have already collected $825 for this cause – let’s not stop here!
+Together, we have already collected $1072 for this cause – already surpassing my first modest goal of $1000 – let’s not stop here!